CenterForOpenScience/osf.io/framework/discourse/README.md

 ###Get access to our target machine
 Install Docker Toolbox and set up a default virtual machine.
 The default 1GB of ram should be enough for testing.
 The docker-machine command line tool should expose all the needed commands to manage the virtual machine.
+Use `docker-machine create --driver virtualbox --virtualbox-disk-size "100000" default` to create a new virtual machine with a maximum storage of 100GB.
+The default storage allotment will likely not be enough.
 Use `docker-machine ls` to determine the ip address of the virtual machine.
 Use `docker-machine ssh` to ssh into the default machine.